PacktPublishing/jOOQ-Masterclass/jOOQ-opensource/jOOQSpringBootSelectIntersectAndExcept/README.md

-PostgreSQL DISTINCT ON and jOOQ
+jOOQ using intersect and except (run against PostgreSQL)